apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 #### Cmake generator on Windows

-There is a long list of supported Cmake generators on Windows environment.
+CMake needs to use different generators according to different compilation platforms.
+The list of generators supported by CMake is as follows (the result of cmake --help).

 ```